A Minimum Counterexample Proof of the Seymour Second Neighborhood Conjecture via the Graph Level Order: Introduction

-The Graph Level Order data structure provides exactly this capability.
-By organizing nodes based on their distance from a minimum out-degree vertex, it reveals that transitive triangles are not uniform obstacles.
-Instead, they can be partitioned into distinct cases based on the relative distance of their vertices.
-This insight is not simply novel, it is necessary.
-Without formalizing these rooted neighborhoods, critical properties such as decreasing neighborhood size and the influence of back arcs would remain unprovable.
-The Graph Level Order enables the distinction and handling of cases that were previously inseparable, and is thus essential to the approach developed in this paper.

-Variations of the question have asked whether the conjecture holds for graphs lacking certain substructures.
-For example, Fidler and Yuster \cite{FidlerYuster} proved the conjecture true for tournaments when multiple edges are removed from the same node and orientations of complete graphs missing a star.
-Later Mniny and Ghazal \cite{MninyGhazal} proved the conjecture true for oriented graphs missing \(C_4, \overline{C_4}, S_3\) chair or co-chair.
-Following this, Ghazal proved \cite{Ghazal_2011} the conjecture true for tournaments missing a star.
-Daamouch et al. \cite{daamouch2024secondneighborhoodconjecturetournaments} proved the conjecture true for tournaments missing two stars or disjoint paths.
+Other researchers have tested the conjecture on tournaments missing specific substructures.
+Fidler and Yuster \cite{FidlerYuster} confirmed it for tournaments missing a star or multiple edges from a single node, a result Ghazal \cite{Ghazal_2011} later reinforced.
+Similarly, Mniny and Ghazal \cite{MninyGhazal} proved the conjecture for oriented graphs missing configurations like $C_4$, the chair, or the co-chair.
+Most recently, Daamouch et al. \cite{daamouch2024secondneighborhoodconjecturetournaments} extended this to tournaments missing two stars or disjoint paths.

-Also of note is the 2021 poster presentation by Illia Nalyvaiko \cite{NALYVAIKO2021poster}, which offered another contra-positive-style approach to explore the SSNC somewhat similar to the Decreasing Neighborhood Sequence Property (DNSP).
-In his poster, he introduced a penalty function to evaluate the likelihood of a vertex of a counterexample.
-While this is a different intuition than DNSP, both approaches represent a shift from verifying the conjecture to questioning the possibility of the bounds of the conjecture itself.
-Given the historical significance of this problem, Nalyvaiko's contrapositive-style approach offered a novel perspective that resonated with the motivations behind our Decreasing Neighborhood Sequence Property.

-Prior investigations of the SSNC have largely focused on entire graphs in search of a Seymour vertex, often neglecting the local conditions under which individual vertices satisfy—or fail to satisfy—the conjecture.
-Our approach inverts this perspective: we begin with individual vertices and analyze the structural and neighborhood-based features that determine their behavior.
-This localized view naturally gives rise to new lemmas and insights, ultimately allowing us to constructively identify Seymour vertices and understand the dynamics of their neighborhoods in a principled way.